Golf Is A Stupid Game Anyway,

 I don’t miss golf at all.

-I eventually got so frustrated during one round after hitting three straight tee shots into the water and I was now lying 7 strokes.
-I just threw all my clubs into the water and walked off the course.
+I eventually got so frustrated during one round after hitting three straight tee shots into the water.
+I was now lying 7 strokes.
+I threw all my clubs into the water and walked off the course.

 I never played again, g